 If you can’t tolerate taking every dose of your DMT as directed, let your doctor know.
 This will help them assess how effective your DMT is and whether it’s the right medication for you.

 A detailed and accurate medical history is key to tracking disease progression.
 Your doctor requires your honest input to fully understand how MS affects your daily life.
-Similarly, be clear with your neurologist and other health care providers about any and all side effects you experience.
+Similarly, be clear with your neurologist and other health care providers about any side effects you experience.
 They can help you find ways to manage your particular MS symptoms or side effects.
 If side effects are serious, they may prompt your doctor to consider switching you to a different medication.

 It can be hard to stick with your treatment if you’re not confident that it’s the best one for you.
 Choosing a DMT is a collaboration between you and your doctor, a process called shared decision-making.